 Choose the right class for you

-Try to arrive at least 5 minutes early so you can get your bearings and scope out the studio and any equipment you’ll be working with.
-Some classes such as weight-based classes require a lot of equipment which usually takes a few minutes to set-up.
-You don’t want to be running around at the last-minute, so give yourself time.
+Try to arrive at least five minutes early so you can get your bearings, and scope out the studio and any equipment you’ll be working with.
+Some sessions, such as weight-based strength classes, require a lot of equipment which usually takes a few minutes to set-up.
+You don’t want to be running around at the last minute, so give yourself time.
 You might also be able to meet a few new people and get some tips if you’re there ahead of time.

-Talk to the instructor
+Talk to your instructor

 One of the most important things you can do is introduce yourself to the instructor and let them know this is your first time.
 They will briefly talk you through the class and tell you what to expect before you begin.
-Most instructors will ask if anyone is new before beginning, but if they do not, be sure to make yourself known!
+Most instructors will ask if anyone is new before beginning; if they don’t, be sure to make yourself known!

 Don’t be afraid to make mistakes